liqd/adhocracy3/docs/source/Code_Review_Process.rst

    start with ``[R]`` for review.

 4. *(merge)* If there are no more review comments or changes, the reviewer merges the branch into its base.
+The branch must not be merged until all review comments are resolved.

 5. *(re-assign)* If there are changes, the reviewer sends a response to the PR to the author alone (not to a3-dev).
 Body may be empty